 European champion in different years.
-European Football Championships: to defend the title
+European Football Championships: defend the title

 Coach: Joachim Loew.

 One of the strongest teams in European football.
 The Germans (from 1945 to 1990 - the German national team) won the world championship four times (1954, 1974, 1990 and 2014), became the strongest in Europe three times (1972, 1980, 1996) and won the same number of times silver medals European Championship - in 1976, 1992 and 2008.
-In the final tournaments, they won 23 matches out of 43.
-The German national team only once failed to break into the final stage European tournament, missing out on the 1968 European Championships.
+In the final tournaments they won 23 matches out of 43.
+The German national team only once failed to make it to the final stage European tournament, missing out on the 1968 European Championships.

-At the World Championships, the German national team has never been left out of the playoffs, while the European Championship ended three times for it in the group stage - in 1984 and 2004, the Germans finished third, and in 2000 they took the last place in their quartet.
+At the World Championships, the German national team never found itself left out of the playoffs, while the European Championship ended three times for it in the group stage - in 1984 and 2004, the Germans finished third, and in 2000 they took last place in their quartet.

 Spain